lambdafy/presentation/presentation/slides.md

 --

+* Perfomance depends on the data structure

+--

-* Java is not Functional Programming Language ...
+* Java is not a Functional Programming Language ...

 ---